hunglee2027-gif/MATSCI465_HUNGCHINLEE/homework 2/README.md

 # 4D-STEM Analysis Pipeline: Si/SiGe Heterostructure Characterization

 This project implements an automated analytical pipeline for 4D-STEM (Four-Dimensional Scanning Transmission Electron Microscopy) datasets.
-The primary focus is on characterizing the interface of a Si/SiGe heterostructure through virtual imaging and diffraction statistical analysis.
+The primary focus is on characterizing the interface of a Si/SiGe heterostructure through virtual imaging and diffraction statistical analysis.\
+(p.s.)
+I store the Si-SiGe file in download folder in my computer.
+Since the file is too big, I can not put it on the github\

 ## Task 1: Distinguish Navigation vs. Signal Axes
 In this work, we generate the Diffraction Pattern (DP) and identify the **Navigation Axes** as (77, 17) and the **Signal Axes** as (480, 448).